-Jimmy Barnes is the heart and soul of Australian rock & roll.
-After 40 years on stages of all kinds, Jimmy is an icon – his nickname “Barnesy” conjures up thoughts of rock music at an ear-splitting volume, and of soul standards given a unique reading.
-Jimmy has been through it all and lived to tell the tale and that has earned him a place in Australia’s heart and heartland.
-Along the way, he has sold more records in Australia than any other domestic rock & roll artist.
-Jimmy’s live shows are legendary for their intensity.
+Jimmy Barnes is the heart and the soul of Australian rock & roll.
+His nickname, “Barnesy”, conjures up thoughts of rock music at an ear-splitting volume, and of soul standards given a unique reading.
+Jimmy has been through it all, and literally lived to tell the tales.
+He has sold more records in Australia than any other local rock & roll artist.
+He has enjoyed fifteen #1 albums here – more than the Beatles – and for over 40 years he has delivered some of our most intense and iconic live performances.
+He is truly in a league of his own.

 James Dixon Barnes of Glasgow via Adelaide was just 16 when he joined the band Cold Chisel in 1973.
-Raised on tough soul music and gutsy rock, Jim brought his monumental passion and a versatile vocal style to Chisel.
-The five-piece band quickly established themselves as a raw, bare-bones rock & roll outfit.
-By the time they signed with Warner Brothers in 1977 they were the most powerful live act in the heydey of Australian pub rock.
+Raised on tough soul music and gutsy rock, Jimmy bought his monumental passion and a versatile vocal style to this five-piece band who would eventually become the most powerful live act in the heyday of Australian pub rock.

-A big part of Chisel’s appeal was the fury, wit and danger that Jimmy brought to the stage every night.
-Fuelled by drugs and vodka, Jimmy was capable of anything on stage.
-As they say, at the end of the night he had left nothing on the table.
+A big part of Cold Chisel’s appeal was the fury, wit and danger that Jimmy brought to the stage every night.
+Fuelled on drugs and vodka, he was capable of anything and audiences flocked to experience the mayhem first hand at gigs around the country during the late 1970’s and early 1980’s.

-When Jimmy went solo in 1984 his debut album Bodyswerve topped the charts, as did all his albums for a decade.
-His 1986 album, For the Working Class Man, gave him a signature sound and it cemented Jimmy’s place right at the centre of this generation of Australians.
-They heard in his records their hopes, dreams, loves and triumphs.
+When Jimmy went solo in 1984 his debut Bodyswerve topped the charts, as did his 1986 album, For the Working Class Man, which gave him a signature tune and cemented his place at the centre of a generation.
 He spoke directly to and for them.

-The hits, as they say, kept coming with Freight Train Heart, Barnestorming, Two Fires, Flesh and Wood, (all #1 debuts) and of course Soul Deep – an album of R&B classics that sold almost a million copies.
+The #1 hits kept coming through the late 1980’s and early 1990’s with Freight Train Heart, the live set Barnestorming, Two Fires, Flesh and Wood, and of course Soul Deep – an album of R&B classics that sold almost a million copies.

-The rewards were great but the cost was phenomenal, paid in booze, drugs and an out of control lifestyle.
-The wildness that Jimmy brought on stage was nothing compared to what was in his head in those years.
+The rewards were great but the booze, drugs and an out of control lifestyle eventually started to take their toll.
+The wildness that Jimmy brought onstage was nothing compared to what was happening inside his head although it would be decades before he finally revealed the demons that propelled him through these high octane years.

-At the top of his game, by 1993 Jimmy was burned out.
-He and the family moved to Europe where he concentrated on writing, playing and regrouping.
-These were difficult years, struggling with his career and raising a family.
+By 1993 Jimmy was burned out.
+He and the family moved to Europe where he tried to regroup.
+These were difficult years, struggling with his career and raising a young family of four with the love of his life, his wife Jane who he had married back in 1981.

 “My job,” he says, “is to turn every night of the week into Saturday night for people.
 It’s the best job there is.”